This Slow Cooker Beef Enchiladas recipe is the ideal fakeaway. No need to brown the beef mince… just throw it all in and go. So tasty and so simple!

 - 500 g Passata

-- 2 Beef stock cubes
+- 2 Beef stock cubes, undiluted, crumbled

 - 2 tsp Ground cumin

-- 1/2 tsp Chilli powder See notes
+- 1/2 tsp Chilli powder, See notes

 - 1 tsp Dried oregano

-- 3 tsp Garlic powder
+- 3 tsp Garlic granules

-- 2 Red peppers Chopped
+- 2 Red peppers, Chopped

 To finish: